 How APIs have taken HL7 integration to the next level

-Mount Sinai is New York City’s largest private health system, with 7 hospitals and over 40,000 employees, physicians, and residents.
-Mount Sinai’s vision in improving care for these patients was to enable clinicians and caseworkers to make more informed medical decisions at both the point of care, as well as within patients’ communities outside the clinical setting, in order to more effectively drive preventive care.
+A major private health system with 7 hospitals and over 40,000 employees, physicians, and residents had a vision to improve care for their patients.
+The health system needed to enable clinicians and caseworkers to make more informed medical decisions at both the point of care, as well as within patients’ communities outside the clinical setting, in order to more effectively drive preventive care.
 The goal was to improve clinical outcomes without requiring an incremental investment in care professionals by reducing the incidence of chronic disease.

-But achieving this goal required that both clinicians and caseworkers visiting patients had digital, on-demand access to comprehensive medical records, and the ability to share real-time updates in order to facilitate clinical collaboration.
-Mount Sinai Medical Center needed to integrate HL7 data from their EHR systems with non-clinical systems like Salesforce Health Cloud to provide a comprehensive, 360 degree patient view for clinical staff.
-And Mount Sinai aspired to share patient health records with hundreds of community care organizations like the Salvation Army, as well as non-Sinai medical facilities, in order to influence patient healthcare outcomes outside the clinic.
+But achieving this goal required that both clinicians and caseworkers visiting patients had digital, on-demand access to comprehensive medical records and the ability to share real-time updates in order to facilitate clinical collaboration.
+They needed to integrate HL7 data from their EHR systems with non-clinical systems like Salesforce Health Cloud to provide a comprehensive, 360 degree patient view for clinical staff.
+And the health system aspired to share patient health records with hundreds of community care organizations like the Salvation Army, as well as third-party medical facilities, in order to influence patient healthcare outcomes outside the clinic.

-To do this, Mount Sinai Deployed 15 FHIR APIs in four months to expose data from their Epic EHR instances to Salesforce Health Cloud––providing clinicians with the comprehensive patient view they needed to optimize care planning.
+To do this, the heath system deployed 15 FHIR APIs in four months to expose data from their Epic EHR instances to Salesforce Health Cloud––providing clinicians with the comprehensive patient view they needed to optimize care planning.
 By reusing the same set of APIs to expose this data to the hundreds of community organizations they partner with, they have reduced the amount of time required to interface with these community organizations by over 50%.

-With its Catalyst Accelerator, MuleSoft provides a set of pre-built FHIR APIs and implementations, as well as a reference architecture, to help organizations realize similar results as Mount Sinai.
+With its Catalyst Accelerator, MuleSoft provides a set of pre-built FHIR APIs and implementations, as well as a reference architecture, to help organizations realize similar results to this major health system.